opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

-Ilkka editing: fixing the references to the Annex D figures
+20211027 : Ilkka: fixed the reference to the Annex D Figure 32

 20211027 : Ilkka: Changed the Annex D figure numbering to follow the main spec numbering (D.1 - D.5 -> 32 - 36).
 Corrected the figure caption format fot Figure 2